wahlstedt/codebook/README.md

 ## Troubleshooting
 ### Printing
+To make sure all page elements print out, enable the "background graphics" option.

 Chrome is recommended and known to produce correct pages.
 Safari seems to have issues with printing and can split up pages in weird ways.

 ## Acknowledgements